 Chris Hughes, MExSc (S&C), BA, ASCA, DipFit, ACE-CPT

 Chris has worked in the fitness industry since 2006 and has been a certified Strength and Conditioning Coach since 2011.
-Most recently, Chris taught Sport Science at Swinburne University for two years and fitness qualifications at the vocational level for the past 8 years in both Australia and Canada.
+Chris has taught Sport Science at Swinburne University for two years and fitness qualifications at the vocational level for the past 8 years in both Australia and Canada.
 Chris has developed and presented several qualification courses such as, Olympic Lifting and Speed and Power.
 He has also written and developed numerous units for fitness certifications including, Youth Resistance Training, Long-Term Athlete Development, Talent Identification and Injury Management.
 Chris holds multiple Personal Trainer certifications through ACE, CanFitPro, PFE, and FiaFitnation.
 Short course qualifications include CHEK Exercise Coach, Kettlebells, Kickboxing, FMS, EMT and FMA.

 In terms of fitness, I believe that science-based approaches will allow for the greatest potential adaptations.
 Both lab and field-based research applied properly and safely, will promote positive physiological returns while minimizing injury risk.